Emily Austin: Views and activism

 In January 2023, Austin claimed that Jews were sent as "sheeps [sic] to the slaughter" during the Holocaust because they were "afraid to be vocal and proud of their identity."
 Austin later asserted that her comments had been taken out of context.

 In July 2023, Austin defended Robert F. Kennedy Jr. after he claimed that COVID-19 was an "ethnically targeted" bioweapon that did not affect Ashkenazi Jews and Chinese.
 In a January 2024 PragerU video, Austin said that "racism alone wasn't the primary reason for Nazi Jew-hatred" and that racism was not the reason "[Adolf Hitler] murdered the Jews."

 In October 2025, Austin announced "Hot Girls for Cuomo", a website supporting former Democratic New York state governor Andrew Cuomo's independent campaign for the 2025 New York City mayoral election.
 However, the domain hotgirlsforcuomo.com was first registered by someone else, who redirected it to the report of the investigation into allegations of sexual harassment made against Cuomo.

+During the 68th Grammy Awards in February 2026, Austin's live video of her visibly mocking Billie Eilish's anti‑ICE acceptance speech for "Song of the Year" went viral and drew widespread criticism; Austin later defended her reaction on social media, writing that she loved America, supported lawful immigration and law enforcement, and stood by her stance amid the backlash.

 Israel

 Austin has described herself as a Zionist.
-In January 2023, Austin joined the Israeli mission to the United Nations, where she handles English communications and public relations.
-Since the October 7 attacks on Israel, Austin has been vocal on the issue of antisemitism, coming out in support of Israel on social media and visiting southern Israeli border communities in December 2023.
+From 2022 to 2023, Austin interned at the Permanent Mission of Israel to the United Nations as a media consultant, advising on English-language communications and public relations.

+Austin has been vocal on the issue of antisemitism.
+In December 2023, Austin visited southern Israeli communities affected by the October 7 attacks and documented the visit on social media.